-Working Landowners Share their Stories from around the West
+Working Landholders Share their Stories from around the West

 IDAHO: Beaver power provides year-long water to Idaho ranch, Beef Magazine, February 2020

 Jay Wilde summarizes ranching simply: “Cows need two things—something to eat and something to drink.”
 He speaks from experience.
 In 1995, when Wilde started ranching his family’s high-elevation property in Idaho’s Rocky Mountains, both food and water were hard to come by for livestock.
 Today this ranch is wealthy in forage and flowing streams, thanks to Wilde’s determination, many helpful partners … and beavers.
 Read more.

 OREGON: Beavers on Working Lands Featuring Landowners Betsy and Michael Stapleton

 NEVADA: Nurturing Great Riparian Plains - Why We Should be Doing This